BuddyForms/BuddyForms/readme.txt

 ---

-Want to se more Videos?
+Want to see more Videos?
 [Go here!](https://themekraft.com/buddyforms-videos/)

 ---